phoddie/runmod/readme.md

 Modules that are built into the host are usually configured in the manifest to preload during the build.
 By preloading the modules, they use less RAM and load instantly.
 Modules contained in a mod, however, cannot be preloaded.
 Therefore, modules that are expected to be used by most mods should be built into the host, rather than delivered as part of the mod.

 #### Debugging
 The mods are built with debugging enabled (the `-d` option passed to `xsc`).
 If the host is connected to xsbug using a serial connection, the mod may be debugged using xsbug.
-For example, use xsbug to set a break point on a line of source code or add a `debugger` statement to your mod's source code.
+For example, use xsbug to set a breakpoint on a line of source code or add a `debugger` statement to your mod's source code.

 #### Native Code
 Mods are JavaScript code, by definition.
 There is no native code in a mod.
-The XS JavaScript engine supports calling including native code for modules that are built into the host.
+The XS JavaScript engine does support including native code in modules built into the host.
 For example, `runmod` includes a `restart` function to restart the ESP8266.